mbudm/fotopia-serverless/README.md

 - `sls deploy -s prod` Deploy to prod stage environment

 ### Removing, using 'alpha' stage
 Sometimes you need to remove your stack and start again.
-If you are using the `travis.yml` spac this is as easy as adding 'redeploy' to your commit message or travis-ci trigger.
+If you are using the `travis.yml` spec this is as easy as adding 'redeploy' to your commit message or travis-ci trigger.

 `travis.yml` uses conditionals to pick up branch and commit info and decide what build to run.
 I use an alpha branch to try out experimental stuff.